pht122/Project-Zomboid-B42-Tile-Browser/README.md

 This is a tile browser I made chatgpt write because...
 I needed it.

+To use it, download the entire repo and click on index.html to view all of the tiles.
+It's very slow.
+I reccommend viewing it on a small window and not full-screening it.
+The code is very bare bones because it served the purpose I needed it for, I won't be adding, fixing, or changing anything in the future.

 Hopefully this is useful for somebody out there?

 It looks like the below: